+The emissions control systems are covered by warranties separate from the rest of your car.
+Read your warranty manual for more information.
 The three way catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
 The catalytic converter is referred to as a three-way catalyst, since it acts on HC, CO, and NOx.
 A replacement unit must be an original Acura part or its equivalent.

 The three way catalytic converter must operate at a high temperature for the chemical reactions to take place.
-It can set on fire any combustible materials that come near it Park your car away from high grass, dry leaves, or other flammables.
+It can set on fire any combustible materials that come near it.
+Park your car away from high grass, dry leaves, or other flammables.